-This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations and guidance in place in Scotland and Wales.
+This safe system of work covers the additional precautions to be followed in order to comply with UKHSA and BMF guidelines in England.
+There are separate regulations and guidance in place in Scotland Wales and Northern Ireland.

-- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Separate material handling equipment for individual users (if possible), and/or company sanitation rules for mechanical equipment applied.
+- Communication: regular briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Separate material handling equipment for individual users (if possible), and/or company sanitation rules for mechanical equipment applied.

-- Always keep at least 2 metres away from other people - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. Regularly with anti-viral wipes.
-Bin the wipes in a normal refuse sack in branch waste bin having tied it shut - Wash your hands with soap and water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.
+- Avoid close and/or physical contact - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. Regularly with anti-viral wipes.
+Discard the wipes in a normal refuse sack in branch waste bin having tied it shut - Regularly wash your hands with soap and water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.